 Y – Your safety.
 While we’re thrilled that the city is beginning to reopen again, here at Visit Leeds, our priority is to keep visitors and locals safe and healthy.
 Leeds City Council has been working hard to make sure the public spaces in city centres and towns are safe and ready for you to visit.
 You’ll see hand sanitising stations in place for the public, narrower streets and arcades becoming one way with markings in place to make it easy to follow, and new signage in busy areas with key information and a reminder to maintain two-metre social distancing at all times.
+You’ll also be asked to scan the QR code to ‘check in’ to venues through the NHS Test & Trace App, or to provide your details if you do not have the app.
+Face coverings are required on public transport and in venues.
 You can read about more what has been put in place here.

 Z – ZZZs (Sleeping).
 You deserve a night away and with many of the accommodation providers able to welcome you back again from 4th July, now is a great time to book a short break.
 There’s a wonderful range of places where you can relax and catch those ZZZs.
 Whether you prefer hotels, serviced apartments, B&Bs or self-catering, your ideal place to stay can be found in Leeds.